MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 misty.AddPropertyTest("FrontTOF", "SensorPosition", "==", "Center", "string");
 ```

-The second property test checks ensures we are only looking at data where the distance to the object detected is less than 0.2m.
+The second property test ensures we are only looking at data where the distance to the object detected is less than 0.2m.
 We don’t want our skill to react to things further away than about 6 inches.

 ```JavaScript
 misty.AddPropertyTest("FrontTOF", "DistanceInMeters", "<=", 0.2, "double");